 Day 4: Hike along the valley to base camp

-• Accommodations: Kauvvik (Iberville) base camp
+• Accommodation: Kauvvik (Iberville) Base Camp

-• Accommodations: Kauvvik (Iberville) base camp
+• Accommodation: Kauvvik (Iberville) Base Camp

-Days 6 and 7: Exploration of the Torngat Mountains (glaciers, valleys, fjords, lakes and rivers)
+Day 7: Exploration of the Torngat Mountains

-• Accommodations: Kauvvik (Iberville) base camp
+• Accommodation: Kauvvik (Iberville) Base Camp

-• Accommodations: Coop Hotel in Kuujjuaq
+• Accommodation: Coop Hotel in Kuujjuaq

 Drones